Dog Licking Common Reasons and Cures

 Three Most Common Reasons for Dog Licking:

 1. Your Dog Needs a Bath:

-- If your dog spends a good deal of time outdoors, or is an outdoor dog, then dirt, grass, and dry leaves may cause skin irritations or sometimes can embed or become tanged in your dogs coat.
+- If your dog spends a good deal of time outdoors or is an outdoor dog, then dirt, grass, and dry leaves may cause skin irritations or sometimes can embed or become tangled in your dog’s coat.
 Removing those irritants can relieve the need to groom.

 - Your dog may have allergies and as a result, itch or lick.
-A good dog shampoo will help to relieve the itch associated with skin allergies.
+Good dog shampoo will help to relieve the itch associated with skin allergies.

 - Even if your dog is an inside dog, a regular bath is essential.
 Bathing with the correct shampoo can replenish essential oils in your dog’s skin, which when depleted can cause scaly, flaky skin or cause your dog to itch.

 - Give your dog good grooming before you give him a bath.
 Good grooming will loosen or remove dirt, grass, leaves, tangles (as well as fleas) from your dog’s coat.
 Giving your dog a bath without grooming may only cause additional problems which are that the source of the irritants may remain.
 The end result may be a bathed dog with irritated skin and a tangled coat.

 2. Skin Related Issues (the most common skin-related issues in dog licking include):